unibz-core/Scior/documentation/Scior-Implemented-Rules.md

 ## Implementation Rules

 A complete list of implementation rules is available in `.tsv` (tab-separated) format and can be [ACCESSED HERE](https://github.com/unibz-core/Scior/blob/main/documentation/resources/rules_implementation.tsv).
+Scior's modules with the code that implement the rules can be [ACCESSED HERE](https://github.com/unibz-core/Scior/tree/main/scior/modules/rules).

 ### Auxiliary Rules' Group